Updated January 2023

 -Some vintage colorful Tupperware measuring cups and kitchenware.

 -Kitchen aid mixer paddle and cord.
 Here are all the kitchen aid mixer tests.
 You have to scroll through some other kitchen aid stuff.
-They do make safe attachments but they are pricey
+They do make safe stainless steel attachments but they are pricey.

 -Purple crayons (sometimes).
 See lead safe mama for better brands like Filana.
 As long as your kid is not eating them – any European colored pencil is good.

 -Lipstick and makeup (see my blog).